Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

   overlay_image: /assets/images/classes/rogue/mirage-dancer/2024/header.png
   teaser: /assets/images/classes/rogue/mirage-dancer/2024/header.jpg
 ---
-Mirage Dancers are trained in subtle magic of the desert, using illusions to enhance their roguish abilities.
-They are masters of misdirection, beguiling friend, foe, and everything in between.
-They are masterful with the curved blade, their fighting style a dance mimicking the winds of the desert.
+Mirage Dancers are initiates of an esoteric desert tradition, where light and motion blur the boundary between the real and the imagined.
+Their training begins not with the blade, but with the body--learning to move as the dunes shift and the air shimmers, until every step becomes an act of deception.
+They weave subtle magic into their movement, bending light to mislead their enemies.
+In battle, Mirage Dancers favor curved blades, their fighting style resembling a ritualized dance, each motion flowing into the next with deliberate elegance.
+They circle their foes like desert winds, advancing and withdrawing in patterns that are difficult to predict.

 # Level 3: Dancer's Grace
 You have proficiency in the Performance skill and you can use the mastery property of Scimitars.
 Additionally, when you make an attack with a Scimitar that isn't a result of the light property, you can treat it as though the Scimitar has the Vex property for that attack.